Representative John Lewis Honors Martin Luther King Jr. In Touching Twitter Tribute

 — John Lewis (@repjohnlewis) January 16, 2017

-In addition to Martin Luther King and Lewis, “big six” activists also included James Farmer, founder of the Congress of Racial Equality (CORE), A. Philip Randolph, a labor organizer who orchestrated the first labor union of the Pullman Company, which mostly employed African Americans.
-The “big six” was also comprised of Roy Wilkins, who was named executive director of the NAACP in 1955, and National Urban League activist Whitney Young.
+In addition to Martin Luther King and Lewis, “big six” activists also included James Farmer, founder of the Congress of Racial Equality (CORE), and A. Philip Randolph, a labor organizer who orchestrated the first labor union of the Pullman Company that mostly employed African Americans.
+The “big six” was also comprised of Roy Wilkins, who was named the executive director of the NAACP in 1955, and National Urban League activist Whitney Young.

 During his King Twitter tribute, Lewis touched on a number of important achievements by the civil rights leader.
-Lewis invoked one of Martin Luther King Jr.’s most famous speeches, his “I Have a Dream” speech, which Lewis also spoke at during the 1963 March on Washington.
+Lewis invoked one of Martin Luther King Jr.’s most famous speeches, “I Have a Dream,” which Lewis also spoke at during the 1963 March on Washington.

 “Dr. King taught us to recognize the dignity and worth of every human being.
-He was the moral compass of our nation.

-#IHaveADream,” Lewis tweeted on Martin Luther King Jr. Day.
+He was the moral compass of our nation. #IHaveADream,” Lewis tweeted on Martin Luther King Jr. Day.

 Dr. King taught us to recognize the dignity and worth of every human being.
 He was the moral compass of our nation. #IHaveADream